The words "property tax" written in letter tiles. A key and a small wooden house nearby.

 Misconception 7: Easy Sales

-Selling a property with delinquent taxes isn't always a walk in the park.
+Selling property with delinquent taxes isn't always a walk in the park.
 The marketability of such properties can be challenging, and finding a willing buyer may take time and effort.

 Misconception 8: No Legal Complications